p0l1t1c1an/bsdfan-rs/README.md

   - Needs manual debug implementation for error types
   - Maybe have errors contain strings to print message

-- Fix Installation method
+- Fix Installation issue
-  - The appropriate directory is /usr/local/sbin
-  - Don't use cargo install (makes .crates files)
-  - Use meson or make to install binary correctly
+  - The program doesn't work properly if installation of rust uses rustup
+  - Right now, to use this program rust must be installed through pkg/ports